 But the most important conclusion drawn from the test is that sites should avoid trying to cram too much content above the fold.
 Assuming that users will be drawn in by their first impressions of a site is one thing; concluding that they will only care for what they first see is entirely another.
 There are things that certainly belong in that noble place above the fold, depending on the type of site.
 A site logo/link to the home page, the main site navigation, the search form, a link to the checkout, the login form/registration link.
 We’ve come to expect that such staples of the web find themselves in an easy to find location above the fold.
 Sites which break these conventions, however, are not unheard of.

 The original reason I started this little post was seeing Chris Coyier’s personal blog redesign detailed over at CSS-Tricks.
 I was particularly impressed by the use of custom designs for various pages, such as this one and this one.
 What does this have to do with the fold?
 Because with this miniature resolution I’m using, there’s little content to see on first impressions, and only the content of the entries themselves to draw the reader further in.
 What made the pages particularly inviting, however, was certainly this attempt at customisation, a move towards giving each of his entries a more personal look suited to the content it is delivering.
 This step towards a magazine-style approach to displaying content is, in my eyes, a very welcome one.
-Of course, Coyier’s site is a personal blog and can perhaps be forgiven for breaking the other ‘rules’,1 but I hope his reckless approach to the fold, along with throwing more colourful and individual content out into his posts will prove to be a success and an inspiration to others.
+Of course, Coyier’s site is a personal blog and can perhaps be forgiven for breaking the other ‘rules’, ((In my opinion the site suffers from a poor navigation and a lack of search functions.)) but I hope his reckless approach to the fold, along with throwing more colourful and individual content out into his posts will prove to be a success and an inspiration to others.